 What Browser should I use?

 On Windows, Mac and Linux the best choice is Google Chrome.
-On Apple iPhone and iPad IOS devices use Safari.
-(Chrome does not support sound.)
+On Apple iPhone and iPad IOS devices use Safari (iOS 11+).
 On Android phones and tablets use Google Chrome.
+Chrome OS uses Chrome.

 Will a single RemoteTx subscription work with multiple stations?

 No BUT… A single subscription enables 1 Raspberry Pi connected station to be controlled at a time.
 Using the same license key simultaneously on multiple stations/RPi’s will cause unpredictable network and control behavior.
 BUT… if only one RPi is powered on at a time, 2 RemoteTx RPi’s could have the same key at 2 different locations and the station with the powered-up RPi would be the one available for control.
 Just make sure they are not both turned on at the same time.

 Can multiple radios be connected to a single Rpi at the same station?

 Yes, but only one can be used at a time.
 A careful operator will be able to select and control multiple radios all plugged into the same RPi.
 This is where the RemoteTx power control options can be very useful.
 Multiple radio serial port controls will show up under the USB Serial Ports list under the Setup tab.
 Multiple radio audio sound cards will show up under the Audio tab.
 Be CAREFUL not to transmit a strong signal with one radio that could damage a second radio that is turned on.
 Of course antennas will have to be configured and managed like any other multiple transmitter station.